bastigw/gtdd/README.md

 docker-compose up -d # Start docker container.
 Mounts to local docker-mount directory
 ```

-Default port is `9090`.
-To change it edit `docker-compose.yml`
+Default ghost port is `9090`.
+To change it edit `docker-compose.yml`.
+If you change the port and do not edit the browser-sync initialization in the gulpfile hot reloading will not work.

+Changes that you now make in the source directory should be updated.
+The default port for hot reloading is `3000`.

-Go to [http://localhost:9090/ghost](http://localhost:9090/ghost/).
+Go to http://localhost:3000/ghost/.
 Follow the instructions until you are on the admin page.
-Now go to http://localhost:9090/ghost/#/settings/design and at the bottom activate your theme.
+Now go to http://localhost:3000/ghost/#/settings/design and at the bottom activate your theme.

-Changes that you now make in the source directory should be updated.
-Hot reload is not working currently.
+### Configuration

+Make sure to edit the `package.json`.

 ## Casper Theme